-You are not authorizing the designee to bind you to anything (including additional tax liability), or otherwise represent you before the IRS.
-If you want to expand the designee's authorization, see Pub.
-947, Practice Before the IRS and Power of Attorney.
+You are not authorizing the designee to receive any refund check, bind you to anything (including additional tax liability), or otherwise represent you before the IRS.
+If you want to further expand the designee's authorization or want the designee to automatically receive copies of notices, see Publication 947, Practice Before the IRS and Power of Attorney.